The Light at the End of the Black Hole

 Expand your passive candidate strategy

 Only 61% of TA leaders have a documented passive candidate strategy in place, so creating one will help you gain a competitive advantage in the fight for passive talent.
-Use the insights you've gained from internal customers to inform it.
+Use the insights you’ve gained from internal customers to inform them.

 Someone who is content in their current position typically doesn’t submit applications to positions or even respond to recruiter outreach without good reason.
-Since your recruiter’s will have more time available, they can dedicate some of it to finding ways to better reach passive candidates.
+Since your recruiters will have more time available, they can dedicate some of it to finding ways to better reach passive candidates.
 Ways leadership can help is by defining a passive candidate outreach strategy, altering the structure of your recruiting managers’ teams, and introducing KPIs around passive candidate pipeline creation.

 To create a bigger impact, talent acquisition leaders must lean into digital transformation and build more innovative cultures.
-The time savings from AI implementation can create an opportunity for talent acquisition leaders to radically transform the value their function provides.
+The time savings from AI for talent acquisition implementation can create an opportunity for talent acquisition leaders to radically transform the value their function provides.
 Take the first step to radically transforming the way you approach hiring.